-- To show the configuration of a particular VM, use VBoxManage showvminfo; see chapter 8.4, VBoxManage showvminfo, page 115 for details and an example. - To change VM settings, use VBoxManage modifyvm, e.g. as follows:
+- To show the configuration of a particular VM, use VBoxManage showvminfo; see chapter 8.4, VBoxManage showvminfo, page 127 for details and an example. - To change settings while a VM is powered off, use VBoxManage modifyvm, e.g. as follows: